pebbles77/pebbles77/README.md

 - 👋 Hi, I’m Rupa Khadka
-- ✌ I’m interested in learning new things and am a FOODIE! 🍛🍔🍕
+- ✌ I’m interested in learning new things
 -  📖 I’m currently studying Bachelor in Software Engineering at NCIT.